9/12 As A Percentage

 Using a Calculator for Percentage Conversions

 While the manual calculations demonstrate the underlying concepts, using a calculator can streamline the process, especially for more complex fractions.
-Most calculators have a percentage function (%) that simplifies these conversions.
+That said, most calculators have a percentage function (%) that simplifies these conversions.
 Simply enter the fraction (as a division problem) and then press the percentage button.

 Frequently Asked Questions (FAQ)